smolao/Digital-electronics-1/Labs/01-gates/README.md

 | 1 | 1 | 0 | 0 |
 | 1 | 1 | 1 | 0 |

-### Screenshot of simulated waweforms of f, fnand and fnor
+### Screenshot of simulated waweforms of f, fnand and fnor, to see if they match
 ![Simulace De Morgan's laws](Images/demorgansim.png)

 ### Link to my EDA playground of De Morgan's laws